How to Cook Singapore Chilli Crab

 2. some are sweet-sour and rosy with tomato, others are ribboned with beaten egg, and still others carry the sting of chilli oil.

 So you can also try to innovate the Singapore Chilli Crab recipe and make it your very own.

-You might want to read my food trip at the Singapore Food Festival two years ago.
+You might want to read my food trip at the Singapore Food Festival five years ago.

 or just view this youtube video